danielwolski/Solar-System/README.md

 v1.1
 TODO:
-- modified the movement of Moon so that it is based on physics law and mass of each object
+- modified the movement of Moon so that it is based on mass each object